This article has links to products and services we love, which we may make commission from.

 Taxis from the airport can be costly because of how far you must travel.

-But do not worry, there are plenty of shuttle buses with counters at the airport where you can buy tickets from, and this is the best way of getting to the city without burning a hole in your wallet on your first day.
+But do not worry, there are plenty of shuttle buses with counters at the airport where you can buy tickets, and this is the best way of getting to the city without burning a hole in your wallet on your first day.

 You will be driving on highways most of the time, so you will not get to see any scenic views or anything apart from advertisement billboards and a lot of traffic.